 - describe a personal action plan for decreasing exclusionary and discriminating behaviors which will contribute to the common good.

-Pass out lyrics and/or play the song, "Don’t Laugh at Me."
+- Pass out lyrics and/or play the song, "Don’t Laugh at Me" by Peter Yarrow.
 Ask learners to identify the hurtful behaviors/actions expressed in the song.
 You may extend the discussion to include other hurtful behaviors, attitudes that show a lack of respect for diverse people in school.

-- Ask learners if they have ever felt "picked on" because of similar reasons.
+- Ask learners if they have ever felt "picked on."
 Have them do a reflective journal activity with the following topic: Describe a situation where you felt excluded or unwelcome.
 How has that event affected you?
-If all persons are "created equal," why is it that they are not actually treated the same in real life situations?
+If all persons are "created equal," why is it that they are not actually treated the same in real-life situations?
 Assure the learners that this writing is for their reflection only, they will not be expected to share the information and it will not be graded.

-- After the learners have had time to do the reflective writing, working in a whole group setting, write and define the following terms on the board.: the action of understanding, being aware of, being sensitive to and vicariously experiencing the feelings and thoughts of another.
+- e mpathy: the action of understanding, being aware of, being sensitive to and vicariously experiencing the feelings and thoughts of another

 Journal reflections and the discussion throughout the exercise may be used as an assessment of learning.